Table of contents

-We are in compliance with GDPR and our email service provider ConvertKit, is too.
+We are in compliance with GDPR and our email service provider ConvertKit, and traffic tracking Google Analytics are as well.
 Please read below for all the detailed information.

-In 2009, the Federal Trade Commission (FTC) revised their guidelines regarding endorsements and testimonials in order to protect the public from any intentionally errant or misleading advertising that has been paid for by a group or company.
-Because of this, I want to disclose this important points:
+In 2009, the Federal Trade Commission (FTC) revised its guidelines regarding endorsements and testimonials in order to protect the public from any intentionally errant or misleading advertising that has been paid for by a group or company.
+Because of this, I want to disclose these important points:

-- This blog accepts forms of sponsorship, paid insertions or other forms of compensation for links and post.
-The compensation received will never influence the content, topics or posts made on this blog.
+- This blog accepts forms of sponsorship, paid insertions, or other forms of compensation for links and posts.
+The compensation received will never influence the content, topics, or posts made on this blog.
 I will always disclose if I am being compensated or if the post includes affiliate links at the beginning of a post.